 Sweety by Andrea Zuill

 I really like the graphic novel + fiction picture book format that mixes dialog bubbles with a picture book narrative.
 Sweety is a naked mole rat who doesn’t fit in and we see this in her interactions with her peers. which are also hilarious — Sweety wanted hair like Deb which is a single strand because …naked mole rat!
-Her Aunt Ruth understands her and gives her confidence to be herself.
+Her Aunt Ruth understands her and gives her the confidence to be herself.
 And that works out because she makes a friend who is quirky like her. [picture book, ages 3 and up]

 Little Wolf’s First Howling by Laura McGee Kvasnosky and Kate Harvey McGee